AMRC-FactoryPlus/amrc-connectivity-stack/docs/driver.md

 ### `connect`

+    handler.connect();
     const status = await handler.connect();

 This is called by the driver to initiate connection to the southbound device.
-This method is async; it returns a Promise to a string.
-This should be one of the status values in the Edge Driver protocol documentation.
-A return value other than `"UP"` will cause the driver to reconnect after a delay.
+This method may either return `undefined` or a Promise to a string.

+An undefined return value requests use of the callback API; the connect method must subsequently call one of the `conn...` method on the Driver to report the connection status.
+A Promise return value must resolve to a string, one of `"UP"`, `"CONN"`, or `"AUTH"`, to report the connection status directly.

+If the connection is reported as having failed the driver will call `connect` again after a delay.
+The handler is responsible for ensuring any previous connection is cleaned up properly.

 ### `validAddrs`